Saronic Gulf Islands Greece Travel Guide

 Travel with awareness: your presence leaves an impression.
 Leave Hydra better than you are found it, preserving its distinct personality for all.

-Your journey to Hydra is more than just a destination; it extends an invitation to slow down, engage full of history, and appreciate an unique corner of the world.
+Your journey to Hydra is more than just a destination; it extends an invitation to slow down, engage with a rich history, and appreciate an unique corner of the world.

 Explore the neighboring islands of Spetses (elegant mansions, horse carriages) or Poros (charming town, a tower with a clock, Lemon Forest).